shehzadsb/rsa-cli-tool/README.md

 ## 2. How to Run the app
 java -jar rsa-cli-1.0-jar-with-dependencies.jar generate-shard-encrypt-reassemble-decrypt-assert thisisyoursecret

+The above command will create PUBLIC.TXT, Shard1.TXT, Shard2.TXT, Shard3.TXT, Shard4.TXT and Shard5.TXT files in the same directory where JAR file exists.

-The above command will run a test that
+The command will also run a unit test that
-1. Creates the RSA key pair with a Private Key broken into 5 shards (in the same directory where JAR file exists)
+1. Creates the RSA key pair with a Private Key broken into 5 shards
 2. Encrypts a random plain text string using the RSA Public Key.
 3. Reassembles the Private Key using shard 2 & 5.
 4. Decrypts the cypher text back into the plain text using the reassembled Private Key.